IBAnimatable/IBAnimatable/Documentation/IBAnimatable 3.0 Migration Guide.md

 ## Benefits of upgrading

 - **Complete Swift 3 compatibility:** includes the full adoption of the new [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
-- **New enum system:** uses enums to provide nice programmatical APIs to replace stringy APIs.
+- **New enum system:** uses enums to provide strongly typed APIs to replace stringly typed APIs.

 ## Breaking API Changes
 IBAnimatable 3 has fully adopted all the new Swift 3 changes and conventions, including the new [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 Because of this, almost every API in IBAnimatable has been modified in some way.
 We can't possibly document every single change, so we're going to attempt to identify the most common APIs and how they have changed to help you through those sometimes less than helpful compiler errors.